 Principles of European Tort Law

-Prof. Helmut Koziol, managing director of ECTIL and founding director of ETL, the current director of ETL, Prof. Ken Oliphant as well as long term associate of ETL and ECTIL, Prof. Bernhard A. Koch, are all members of this Group.
+Prof. Helmut Koziol, managing director of ECTIL and founding director of ETL, the current director of ETL, Prof. Ernst Karner as well as long term associate of ETL and ECTIL, Prof. Bernhard A. Koch, are all members of this Group.

 The aim of this broadly-based comparative research is to create the foundation for discussing a future harmonisation of the law of tort in the European Union, above all with respect to a possible codification of European Private Law.
 Further, the 'Principles' shall form a stimulus for both academics and practitioners and could serve as a guideline for national legal systems, thereby leading to gradual legal harmonisation.
 Finally, the present isolated tort law regulations, which are at times themselves contradictory, requires a uniform concept from the European Union.